PhD Scholarships

 The Panorama DTP encompasses three broad theme ins: Atmosphere and Climate, Earth Processes and the Living World.
 Panorama prepares the next generation of environmental science leaders for industrial, governmental, NGO and academic careers and provides exceptional training across the range of environmental science in world-class research teams through an innovative, exciting and multi-disciplinary programme.
 The programme will equip students with the skills necessary to understand the complex interactions within the Earth system, so they can contribute to the development of scientific, policy and industrial solutions for the national and global scale problems we face in coming decades.

-Recruitment has now closed for September 2024 entry.
+Recruitment has now closed.

 • Sustainability and Olympic Legacy: Olympic Studies and Research Centre